synacktiv/octoscan/README.md

 Search for known vulnerable actions based on [osv.dev](https://osv.dev/list?ecosystem=GitHub+Actions&q=).

+### dangerous-artefact

+Check for workflow that upload artefacts containing sensitive files like `.git/config`.
+This rule is based on [this article](https://unit42.paloaltonetworks.com/github-repo-artifacts-leak-tokens/).

 ### credentials

 Checks for credentials in `services:` configuration.
 This rules comes from [actionlint](https://github.com/rhysd/actionlint).